The Ichimoku cloud indicator looks complex when we first apply it to our technical charts as it has too many components.

 If Senkou A is above Senkou B then it is bullish kumo and If Senkou A is below Senkou B then it is a bearish kumo.

-When we combine all the indicators above then we get Ichimoku cloud as seen in the chart below, each indicator telling us some information about the price movement as discussed above.
+When we combine all the indicators above then we get Ichimoku cloud indicator as seen in the chart below, each indicator telling us some information about the price movement as discussed above.

 Trading Strategies using ichimoku indicator: